Golden Dreams: Synopsis

 After the establishment of California, events such as the troubles endured by Chinese laborers working on the railroad and miners during the Gold Rush of 1849 were presented.
 The immigration issue faced by Japanese women seeking to live in the United States, especially California, was also shown.
 Japanese and other Asians were denied entry, although wives of established immigrants were allowed to enter.
 Many women became "picture brides," agreeing to marriage on the basis of exchanged photographs in order to come to the United States.
 A powerful dramatization showed the crushed hopes of one young picture bride whose husband was far older than represented in the photo he provided.
 The film continued into the 20th century, with the stories of the famed and infamous water and civil engineer William Mulholland, the hardships of those seeking a new life during the Great Depression, film producers of the 1930s, and women taking over "men's jobs" to achieve victory in World War II.
 Still photos of the Japanese brides and of impoverished women in a migrant camp in the 1930s were the work of noted photographer, Dorothea Lange.

 After the war, thousands of people moved to California to seek good living, sunny weather, and suburban life.
-The new luxuries of freeways, amusements (more specifically - Disneyland), and easy life were shown.
+The new luxuries of freeways, amusements (such as Disneyland), and easy life were shown.
 After the 1950s, the turbulent counterculture of the 1960s was depicted.
 Finally, the technology boom of the latter part of the 20th century was featured, with the story of Steve Wozniak and Steve Jobs and the creation of the personal computer.

-The film, among the most sophisticated in any of the Disney parks, ended with a montage of notable events and Californians.
-The montage was reminiscent of a similar finale film to the attraction in The American Adventure Pavilion in Epcot's World Showcase, in which a cavalcade of fading images of noteworthy American historical events were set to an orchestral score.
+The film ended with a montage of notable events and Californians.
 A concluding salute to discovery, fortitude and imagination was given by Calafia.
 Her eyes then closed as her face fell back into statuesque repose, the light within the statue faded, and the house lights came up, and then her face briefly reanimated to remind a woman that she forgot her bag as guests walked out of the theater.

+Production

 The 22-minute film was directed by Polish director Agnieszka Holland.
-The song at the end, "Just One Dream", was written by Walter Afanasieff and performed by Heather Headley, an actress probably best known for originating the parts of Nala in the Broadway version of The Lion King and of the title character in Aida.
+The song at the end, "Just One Dream", was written by Walter Afanasieff and performed by Heather Headley, an actress known for originating the parts of Nala in the Broadway version of The Lion King and of the title character in Aida.
+The montage during the song was reminiscent of a similar finale film to the attraction in The American Adventure Pavilion in Epcot's World Showcase, in which a cavalcade of fading images of noteworthy American historical events were set to an orchestral score.

-Trivia

-As described by her in her 2022 autobiography, one of Jennette McCurdy's first acting roles was for this attraction, where she appears as a young girl in a car during the scene about the Great Depression.
+As described by Jennette McCurdy in her 2022 memoir, one of her first acting roles was for this film, where she appears as a young girl in a car during the scene about the Great Depression.
+McCurdy was not originally intended for the role, but was chosen because the original actor was not able to take direction.